Iperfertun/Personal-Resume/README.md

 # personal-resume
-A personal resume is a document that highlights your personal and professional skills
+A personal resume contain a document that highlights my personal and professional skills within a duration of time.